Battle of Corregidor Facts

 Battle of Corregidor Conclusions

-Allies at this point was the Malinta tunnel system, or more precisely the hospital inside that had a thousand wounded men in it.
-Realizing that their defenses wouldn’t last much longer and taking into account that the Japanese are just going to keep sending reinforcements until they win the Battle of Corregidor, General Wainwright decided that instead of sacrificing the lives of his men he should just surrender.
+What ultimately destroyed the defense were the tanks that the Japanese had landed on the island.
+The biggest concern for the Allies at this point was the Malinta tunnel system, or more precisely, the hospital inside that had a thousand wounded men in it.
+Realizing that their defenses wouldn’t last much longer and taking into account that the Japanese are just going to keep sending reinforcements until they win the Battle of Corregidor, General Wainwright decided that instead of sacrificing the lives of his men, he should just surrender.
 He officially surrendered on May 6, 1942.

-During the march about 700 Americans and between 5,000 to 10,000 Filipinos died.
-They died from malaria, starvation and some from sheer exhaustion.
-The men were taken to Camp O’Donnell where, without enough food or water and disease ridden 1,500 Americans and 20, 000 Filipinos died in little over a month.
+During the march, about 700 Americans and between 5,000 to 10,000 Filipinos died.
+They died from malaria, starvation, and some from sheer exhaustion.
+The men were taken to Camp O’Donnell, where without enough food or water and disease-ridden, 1,500 Americans and 20,000 Filipinos died in little over a month.